Caracal Cat

 2. Ambushing: Caracals may wait for their prey to come to them, hiding behind rocks or other obstacles and then attacking when the prey is within reach.

-3. Leaping: Caracals are able to jump up to 12 feet in the air to catch birds in flight.
+3. Leaping: Caracals can jump up to 12 feet in the air to catch birds in flight.
 They use their long legs to launch themselves into the air and then use their sharp claws to grab the bird out of the air.

 4. Persistence hunting: In some areas where prey is scarce, caracals may use a technique called persistence hunting.
 They will chase their prey over long distances, tiring it out until it can no longer run and is caught.

-Overall, caracals are skilled and versatile hunters that are able to adapt to different hunting conditions and prey types.
+Overall, caracals are skilled and versatile hunters that can adapt to different hunting conditions and prey types.

 .